 It was several days before he could walk on it, and we knew we had to do something to prevent this happening again.
 We bought a roll (about $20.00) of four-inch wide anti-slip safety grit tape and used it to cover the holes in the steps.
 The tape has stayed on perfectly, the pets are safe, and we have found the steps are less slick for us.
 I wish we had thought to put it on before our dog got hurt.” – Audrey Ruccio, 2008 Ford F450, 2008 Host Everest

-For the cat we placed the litter box under the table against the wall, and he is happy with that.
+For the cat, we placed the litter box under the table against the wall, and he is happy with that.
 We do separate their feeding dishes.
 They drink water from the same bowl.
-They both sleep on a existing carpeted platform next to the mattress, on separate sides.
+They both sleep on an existing carpeted platform next to the mattress, on separate sides.

 I get a lick on the face in the middle of the night when Harley Girl needs to go out, as she is good at letting you know when its time.
 Both pets are compatible and grew up together so that makes it easy to co-exist.” – Mick and Andrea Vancas, 2012 Chevy Silverado 2500HD, 2013 Lance 855S